rcravens/kit/templates/.empty/README.md

 This allows you to differentiate Docker environments.

+## 💥 Setup Scripts

+`bin/init.sh` - Initialize your application be collecting data, copying files, ...etc.
+`bin/create.sh` - If needed, create your application in the `../code/[APP_NAME]` directory.
+This should include git clone, and build steps.
+`bin/set_env.sh` - When a user runs a kit command for an application created by your template, this script is run early in the command life-cycle.
+This allows your template to define environment variables (or perform other initialization) that your commands will leverage.
+That allows you to factor our "common code" and place it in the `set_env.sh` script.

 ## 💥 Kit Commands

 Each template can provide additional commands to the kit platform.
 By following the `example.sh` format your commands will automatically be loaded for applications created from your template.

 If your project requires a build step (e.g., `composer install` or `npm install`) you can package the build commands into the `build.sh` example.
 This is currently setup for building a Laravel project, but can be adapted for your project.
 The `build.sh` command for the template is called when you call `kit new` for the template type.

-## 💥 Environment Variables

-When a user runs a kit command for an application created by your template, the `set_env.sh` script is run early in the command life-cycle.
-This allows your template to define environment variables (or perform other initialization) that your commands will leverage.
-That allows you to factor our "common code" and place it in the `set_env.sh` script.